outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - what is required to reduce the variables of the functions
                 - increasing the size of components of possible solution functions

-    - identify structures like 'change types' and 'change direction' as required to be applied in structures like 'combinations' to maximize their usefulness for solving problem
+    - identify structures of interface structures (like 'change types' and 'change direction') as other useful structures like 'requirements' to be applied in structures like 'combinations' to fulfill intents like 'maximizing their usefulness for solving problems'
       - example:
         - a change has to be adjacent in a 'continuous' function which is a solution requirement
         - a change has to move the problem state toward the solution state rather than away from it